 Comprehensive Countywide Private Well Testing Initiative

-Over 250 private wells were randomly selected from all Dutchess County municipalities.
-Map can be viewed here:
+More than 250 private wells were randomly selected from all Dutchess County municipalities.
+View map.

 Local Municipal Laws regarding Private Well Testing